lewagon/dotfiles/04-Front-End/04-Middleman/03-Flat-dynamic-view/README.md

 </div>
 ```

 How cool is that?
-Now you can add flats on your home-page just by updating `flats.yml` file.
-You can find more infos on data in [Middleman documentation](https://middlemanapp.com/advanced/data_files/).
+Now you can add new flats on your home-page just by updating `flats.yml` file.
+Find more infos on data in [Middleman documentation](https://middlemanapp.com/advanced/data_files/).

 ## Middleman vs. Rails